weavc/servicebus-emulator-exporter/README.md

 See here for the emulators limitations: https://learn.microsoft.com/en-us/azure/service-bus-messaging/overview-emulator#known-limitations

-Duration caps: Hard limits on durations have been implemented, if you find any more caps that haven't been implemented please create an issue or PR.
+**Duration Limits**: Hard limits on durations have been implemented, if you find any more caps that haven't been implemented please create an issue or PR.

-Namespace cap: Due to there being a hard limit of 1 namespace the `--group="<namespace name>"` has been added.
+**Namespace Limits**: Due to there being a hard limit of 1 namespace the `--group="<namespace name>"` has been added.
 If provided this will merge multiple namespaces into 1.

-Queue/Topic cap: There is a hard limit on the emulator of 50 queues/topics.
+**Queue/Topic Limits**: There is a hard limit on the emulator of 50 queues/topics.
 The user can filter entities by name by passing `--filter="<filter>"` parameters.
 While not a hard cap, it should help users filter down the queues and topics to a more managable data set.

-Others: No protections are provided against other caps.
+**Others**: No protections are provided against other caps.
 Most of the others seemed reasonable enough to work with most configurations, however Im sure there will be edge cases.

-Due to all the caps and limitations, when initially running the service bus emulator I recommend monitoring the console logs.
-Once the service has connected to SQL there will be an exception throw that will tell you the issue with the config file.

 ## Installation